ross-sum/blissymbolics/README.md

 ## Authors and acknowledgment
 This work was developed by and is currently maintained by Ross Summerfield.

-Blissymbolics, originally called Semantography, was developed by the late Charles K. Bliss, a former resident of Coogee, New South Wales, Australia.
+Blissymbolics, originally called Semantography, was developed by the late Dr Charles K. Bliss, a former resident of Coogee, New South Wales, Australia.
 Thanks to Charles for his tireless work in ensuring that the symbol set would work and was extensible to describe any thing, feeling or concept.

 Thanks also to Blissymbolics Communication International (BCI), https://www.blissymbolics.org/index.php/symbol-files for their work in collating and maintaining a 'dictionary' of symbols.